-Contact Brian Glanz, Hive Media Lab Director with ideas for lab events, or for more information about the events below.
+Contact Hive Media Lab Director Brian Glanz with ideas for lab events, or for more information about the events below.
 Email bglanz at KCTS9.org or ping @brianglanz or @hivemedialab on Twitter.
-Please note that many small or private lab meetings and events are not listed here; ask for availability.
+The lab has hosted more than 250 events and meetings since opening in February, 2018; most small or private meetings and events are not listed here.

 Solutions Journalism Network and Global Washington co-hosted this workshop and happy hour at Hive Media Lab, offering "a notebook-full of story ideas and sources for untold stories on refugees, water, human rights, conservation, and climate change."
 Speakers included Katie Hultquist, West Coast Director for OutRight Action International, Sebastian Mathews, Senior Director at World Vision U.S., Kara Uhl, Senior Manager of Program Quality at Splash, and Chitra Hanstad, Executive Director of World Relief Seattle.